hardikp/fnlp/README.md

 ```

 ## Notes
 This CPU-only implementation is not yet optimized.
-For training in CPU, it might be best to download the Glove software from [here](https://nlp.stanford.edu/projects/glove/).
+For training on CPU, it might be best to download the Glove software from [here](https://nlp.stanford.edu/projects/glove/).